πŸ’° Calculate your AI costsπŸ“… Book a 30-min DemoπŸ“ž Call/text (571) 293-0242

 Overview

-This document targets backend engineers who are extending or operating the MCP server and OAuth connector subsystems.
+This document targets backend engineers extending or operating the MCP server and OAuth connector subsystems.
 It summarizes the data model, control flow, and key modules involved in provisioning external integrations.

 Component Map